-The DNA Unit is the Legal Aid Society’s pioneering forensics unit dedicated to ensuring vigorous representation of its clients and fighting to keep unreliable forensic science out of court.
-In recognition of the increasing importance of the role of DNA in criminal prosecutions, the Criminal Practice created the DNA Unit in 2013.
-Comprised of eight full-time attorneys with extensive experience litigating felony cases and a paralegal, the Unit assists the nearly 700 Society staff attorneys representing clients citywide in cases involving DNA evidence.
+The Unit is the Legal Aid Society’s pioneering forensics group dedicated to ensuring vigorous representation of its clients and fighting to keep unreliable forensic science out of court.
+In recognition of the increasing importance of the role DNA has in criminal prosecutions, the Criminal Practice created the DNA Unit in 2013.
+Composed of eleven full-time attorneys, a scientist, and a paralegal, the Unit assists attorneys across Legal Aid representing clients citywide in cases involving DNA evidence.

 Keeping Forensic Sciences Fair And Just

 The DNA Unit has litigated significant admissibility challenges to DNA evidence, including successfully precluding STRmix results under a NY State statute in People v.
 Hillary, a case which has involved conflicting results of two probabilistic genotyping programs and received national attention.
 The DNA Unit also litigated, in People v.
 Collins, 49 Misc.3d 595 (Kings Co.
 Sup.
 Ct.
 2015), a Frye hearing in which eleven scientists testified, including some of the most well-known and respected forensic scientists in the world.
 The court ruled that the New York City Office of Chief Medical Examiner’s (OCME) low copy number (LCN) DNA testing and Forensic Statistical Tool (FST), an in-house statistical method for complex mixtures that cannot be completely separated out, were both inadmissible.